dipstudio/pomodoneapp-help/README.md

 # Finally you decided to start using PomoDone App.
-Cheers!
 ## Step 1.
 Mandatory.

 Create an account.
 You can do it from the app, this very [website](https://pomodoneapp.com), [web app](https://app.pomodoneapp.com) or [profile](https://my.pomodoneapp.com) page, it doesn't matter.
 Just create an account!